It seems like everyone, and their dog has a podcast these days. The average podcast listener tunes in for an average of 6.5 hours each week.

 Hot Tip: Try adding a border or colorful frame to jazz up your split-screen display and make it look more interesting and professional!

 The Mixed Footage Video Podcast

 This format combines host-delivered knowledge with featured guests to create a narrative around a central theme.
-It requires more planning and post-production than the previous formats, because it mixes together remote interviews, on-location footage, and B-roll in order to weave together a cohesive story.
-Just be sure that the cut-aways are not exclusively visual.
+It requires more planning and post-production than the previous formats because it mixes together remote interviews, on-location footage, and B-roll to weave together a cohesive story.
+Just be sure that the cutaways are not exclusively visual.

 When planning our own podcast, Creating Connections, we usually start with an interview and then build out a full story arc around it.
-For example, in this episode, within our special sub-category “Video in Focus”, guest Fergus Dyer-Smith talks about the strength of storytelling in 1980s ads.
-We took this opportunity to add in B-roll footage of the ads he mentions, as well as asides where our host Tyler Lessard delves deeper into the concept of creative storytelling and delivers a dramatic impersonation of Marty McFly à la Back to the Future.
+For example, in this episode, within our special sub-category “Video in Focus,” guest Fergus Dyer-Smith talks about the strength of storytelling in 1980s ads.
+We took this opportunity to add in B-roll footage of the ads he mentions.
+In addition, asides where our host Tyler Lessard delves deeper into the concept of creative storytelling and delivers a dramatic impersonation of Marty McFly à la Back to the Future.

-Due to the creative nature of the format, there is more than one way to produce mixed footage video podcasts.
-You might start with a big idea or theme and seek out guests to speak to that topic (that’s what investigative podcasts like Serial do).
-Or you might do it the other way around, choosing interesting guests and adding supplementary information afterwards to round out the story.
+Due to the creative nature of the format, there is more than one way to produce mixed-footage video podcasts.
+You might start with a big idea or theme and seek out guests to speak on that topic (that’s what investigative podcasts like Serial do).
+Or you might do it the other way around, choosing interesting guests and adding supplementary information afterward to round out the story.

 Cons: This format requires more pre- and post-production than the other formats since you’re essentially making a short film.
 Don’t attempt this podcast if you don’t have the time or resources for lengthy research and editing.

 Going Forward with Your Video Podcast